garrardkitchen/resume/content/projects/migrations.md

 date: 2019-04-28T17:16:53+01:00
 featured: true
 description: "Remove dependency of Silverlight and MSSQL"
-tags: ["silverlight", "mssql", "restful api", "asp.net mvc", "asp.net core", "aws aurora", "ux", "aws dms"]
+tags: ["serverless", "ecs fargate", "lambda", "api gateway", "step functions", "silverlight", "mssql", "restful api", "asp.net mvc", "asp.net core", "aws aurora", "ux", "aws dms"]
 image: ""
 fact: ""
 weight: 500
 sitemap:
   priority : 0.8
 ---

+- Migrate Coach product away from a monolyth to being 100% serverless.
+Main web platform hosted via ECS Fargate and all features, RESTul APIs be Lambda backed API Gateways and Step Functions.
+Data repositories used are dynamoDB, ElasticSearch, Amazon Aurora (mySQL), Redis and S3.

 - Coach migrated from MSSQL to MySQL as costs were too high for Always-On capabilities.
 I was accepted onto Aurora MySQL Preview programme and contributed to this phase.
 The product had a key dependency that required a specific version of MySQL.
 As a result we are now using Amazon Aurora and plan to migrate over to  Aurora Serverless when version 5.7 is supported.